KeeleyDonovan/keeleydonovan/README.md

 I'm a software engineer with experience in distributed systems, infrastructure, and privacy preservation techniques.

-I also love long walks on the beach, interior design, and street food.
+I also love long walks on the beach, Architectural Digest, and nonfiction.

 My open source projects are hosted in my GitHub profile.